supernova4869/s_mmpbsa/README.md

 https://s-mmpbsa.readthedocs.io/en/latest/

 ## Introduction
-MM/PB-SA method is the most popular method to rapidly calculate binding free energy, especially for biological systems.
-However, as a widely-used MD program, Gromacs has not officially support MM/PB-SA calculation.
+MM-PBSA method is the most popular method to rapidly calculate binding free energy, especially for biological systems.
+However, as a widely-used MD program, Gromacs has not officially support MM-PBSA calculation.
 Although there have been numerous programs that can calculate binding free energy with GROMACS trajectory, most of them have some limitations at different aspects, for example: (1) Difficult to use and install (2) Lack of support for new version of Gromacs (3) Too slow (4) Not cross-platform.
 Instead, s_mmpbsa provides a convenient interface (like [Multiwfn](http://sobereva.com/multiwfn/)) to calculate binding free energy for GROMACS trajectory.

 ## Features of s_mmpbsa
 - Open source and freely available.